alexfuro/portfolio/_projects/2018-07-12-olafs-conquest.md

 ---
 title:  "Olaf's Conquest"
-description: "This project is a Battleship clone done for The Odin Project as part of the JavaScript course and was done with TDD methodology, with the exception for the dom module.
+description: "This is a Battleship clone done for The Odin Project as part of the JavaScript course and was coded with TDD methodology, with the exception for the DOM module.
 The ESlint guide used was Airbnb-base."
 img_path: "../images/projects/olaf.png"
 demo_url: "https://alexfuro.github.io/odin_battleship/"